 Carving skis for slalom and racing on the piste

 Carving skis are also called piste skis since you can use them for most disciplines on the slopes.
 Some carving skis are quite advanced, while others are easier to use.
 Piste skis are designed for stability at high speeds, however, they can be challenging to manoeuvre.
 Because of that, they are best suited for advanced and expert skiers.
 These type of race skis are also used on a professional level, for example at the world cup.

 Race skis are, as the name implies, designed for fast skiing.
 It is important to have a pair of skis, which allow you to race down the hills while maintaining precision, even when the snow conditions are difficult.

 Race skis are for downhill racing, a competitive racing sport.
-Skiers who perform this sport on a professional level, carries special suits, which minimise wind resistance, and help the skier to gain high speeds.
-The slalom ski is used for the somewhat more technical sport slalom, where the skier has to move between obstacles while racing the slopes.
-However, you do not necessarily have to use your race skis for a specific sport, as they are suited for all who enjoys racing the slopes.
+Skiers who perform this sport on a professional level wear special suits which minimise wind resistance and help the skier to gain high speeds.
+The slalom ski is used for the somewhat more technical discipline slalom skiing, where the skier has to move between obstacles while racing the slopes.
+However, you do not necessarily have to use your carving skis for a specific sport, as they are suited for all kinds of variations of on-piste skiing.

-The race ski is often built as a carving ski with a narrow waist and a wider front.
-At the same time, it has a stiff construction to provide stability.
-Even though race skis are manufactured for the compact snow on the piste, a few of the new models have a slightly different construction, making them a bit easier to use off-piste as well.
+The piste ski is often built as a carving ski with a narrow waist and a wider front.
+At the same time, it comes with a stiff construction to provide stability.
+Even though piste skis are manufactured for the compact snow on the slopes, a few of the new models have a slightly different construction, making them a bit easier to use in off-piste conditions as well.
 However, only advanced skiers should try this out, as it can be quite difficult.